Appdynamics/oracle-monitoring-extension/README.md

             GRANT SELECT ANY DICTIONARY TO appdynamics;
 ```
 ## Installation
 1. To build from source, clone this repository and run 'mvn clean install'.
 This will produce a OracleDBMonitor-VERSION.zip in the target directory.
-Alternatively, download the latest release archive from [Github](https://github.com/Appdynamics/oracle-monitoring-extension/releases).
 2. Unzip the file OracleDBMonitor-[version].zip into `<MACHINE_AGENT_HOME>/monitors/`.
 3. In the newly created directory "OracleDBMonitor", edit the config.yml configuring the parameters (See Configuration section below).
 4. Download the oracle JDBC jar file and place it in the `<MACHINE_AGENT_HOME>/monitors/OracleDBMonitor` directory.